MAPC/intersecting-streets/README.md

 # Intersecting Streets (MA)
-This is a simple React component that helps uses select their nearest intersection in Massachusetts.
+This is a simple React component that helps users select their nearest street intersection in Massachusetts.

 ## Why...
-When running an online survey, respondents may not want to volunteer the exact location of their home.
-This application provides a way for users to select a municipality and a nearby intersection through dropdowns or an interactive maps.
-The underlying data is stored remotely.
+When taking an online survey, respondents may not want to volunteer the exact location of their home.
+This application provides a way for users to select a municipality and a nearby intersection through dropdowns or an interactive map.
+The underlying data is stored remotely in Carto.

 ## How is the data available when embedded in my application?
 When the user selects a final intersection, the lat and lon are stored as a string in a hidden input field.
+Embedding the markup within a form will make that data available on a subsequent form post request.

+## That's sloppy.
+Working on it... this was originally meant as a JS component for a Rails app.
+I didn't have a way to create something lean for dropping into a Rails application without creating a fully-fledged Ember application.
+This was the closest I came.
+Ideally, I'd make something like a [web component](https://developer.mozilla.org/en-US/docs/Web/Web_Components).

+## Boilerplate Readme:

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).